 The most common — and most costly — mistake in patient monitor accessory purchasing is ordering the wrong connector or protocol.
 After two decades of handling compatibility questions from hospitals worldwide, MedLinket has identified three dimensions you must verify before ordering any accessory:

-💡 Real-World Example from MedLinket Tech Support: A hospital reported that a GE B105 monitor produced erratic SpO2 readings with sensors that worked perfectly on their GE B650 monitors.
-The physical connector (module card slot) looked identical.
-The issue?
-The B105 and B650 use different SpO2 technology modules — the same connector doesn't mean the same technology.
+💡 Real-World Example from MedLinket Tech Support: A hospital reported that one GE monitor model produced erratic SpO2 readings with sensors that worked perfectly on a different GE model, even though the physical connector looked identical.
+The issue was that the two models used different SpO2 technology modules — the same connector doesn't mean the same technology.
 Always confirm monitor model AND module type, not just brand.

 For a complete guide on identifying what accessories your specific monitor requires, see: How to Identify Which Cables Your Monitor Needs.